-Registration: The fastest and easiest way to register a camper is through our secure online registration system.
+Registration: Camp registration will stay open until the camp week is full or up until the Wednesday before the week begins.
+The fastest and easiest way to register a camper is through our secure online registration system.
 You can also call the Frontier Camp office during office hours (Monday to Friday, 8:30 AM – 5:00 PM).
 Campers must be registered by their parent or legal guardian.
-Returning campers and their siblings may be registered for the next summer beginning the Thursday of their camp week.
+Returning campers and their siblings may be registered for the next summer beginning the Friday of their camp week.
 Registration opens to the public on September 1.

 Teen Weeks are for campers aged 13 to 17.
 A camper’s age is determined by their age on September 1st of the camp year.
 Campers may attend a Teen Week at age 12 if they turn 13 before September 1st.
 Campers may attend a Teen Week at age 17 as long as they are not older than 17 at any point when they are at camp.

-Price: The camper fee for summer 2017 Teen Weeks is $795 per week.
+Price: The camper fee for summer 2022 Teen Weeks is $894 per week.
 This price is all inclusive, covering all housing, meals, recreation, and activities.
-Camper spending money for the General Store and Quarry Snack Shop is separate from the camper fee and may be added to their account after registration.
+Camper spending money for the Quarry Store and Snack Shop is separate from the camper fee and may be added to their account after registration.

-Deposit: A $200 deposit is required to register for a week of camp.
-This deposit is applied to the camp fee, and is non-refundable and non-transferable to another camper.
+Deposit: Prior to May 1, a $200 deposit is required to register for a week of camp.
 The deposit secures your camper’s spot in a given week of camp, and allows us to prepare camp for the arrival of your camper.
+Registrations after May 1 will be required to pay in full at the time of registration.

 Sibling Discount: Frontier Camp offers a $75 off discount for second and additional children registered from the same immediate family (i.e. first child registered comes at full price, second and additional children receive discount).
 This discount is applied to the balance not the deposit.